 The fill soil brought in by the builder has to be compacted thoroughly before a foundation is built on top of it.
 If the soil is not compacted well, it may begin to compress underneath the weight of your new home, creating settlement problems that can damage your foundation.

 As a locally owned and operated foundation repair company, we understand the ways that soils in Tennessee affect the homes they surround.
 Our team of in-house foundation contractors is ready to meet with you to explain what's happening with your foundation -- and how to fix it.

 To help you decide, we provide each of our customers with a free, no-obligation foundation repair quote, in writing, before you spend a dime with us.
 Each quote includes an on-site inspection, a personal consultation, and a detailed proposal on how we can work to fix your problem.

-We proudly serve Johnson City, Chattanooga, Knoxville, nearby areas such as Kingsport, Cleveland, Hixson, Powell, Ooltewah, Cookeville, Morristown, and the surrounding areas of TN.
+We proudly serve Johnson City, Chattanooga, Knoxville, nearby areas such as Kingsport, Cleveland, Hixson, Dalton, GA, Powell, Ooltewah, Cookeville, and the surrounding areas of TN.

 Water passes through sandy soils rather than being absorbed.
 This fact makes sandy soils very stable.
 Instead of expanding as they absorb moisture and contracting as they dry out, sandy soils maintain a fairly consistent volume and density.